PacktPublishing/Spring-Boot-and-Angular-2E_Frontend/chapter-10/README.md

 - **Type Safety**: Defining and using a shared Book interface for strongly-typed component inputs
 - **UI Enhancement**: Integration with Angular Material for modern, accessible, and consistent user experience
 - **Modern Testing**: Unit testing with Vitest for faster test execution and better developer experience
-- **GenAI-Assisted Development**: Using GitHub Copilot's "Ask", "Edit", and "Agent" modes for accelerated development

 ## Project Features